Jabari Mack

 Strengths

-• Exceptional run-after-catch ability; utilizes his strong lower body and contact balance to break tackles and maximize yardage on short-to-intermediate routes like screens, slants, and drags.
+• Exceptional run-after-catch ability; displays impressive strength, contact balance, and slippery agility to break tackles and maximize yardage on short and intermediate routes like screens, slants, and drags.

 Areas to Improve